-C. Time Worked.
+B. Time Worked.

-1. Time spent in answering phone calls or responding to calls by phone is considered actual hours worked which counts towards overtime.
+- 1. Time spent in answering phone calls or responding to calls by phone is considered actual hours worked which counts towards overtime. - 2.
+An employee who is called back to duty shall be considered on-call until they reach the job site unless engaged in productive work.
+Travel time to the job site shall not be considered

-- 2. An employee who is called back to duty shall be considered on-call until he/she reaches the job site unless engaged in productive work.
-Travel time to the job site shall not be considered time worked unless productive work (e.g., use of a car or portable radio to determine status of case, assign staff, call out equipment) is done. - 3.
-Time worked shall be deducted from the prescribed on-call shift to determine the appropriate on-call pay.
+- time worked unless productive work (e.g., use of a car or portable radio to determine status of case, assign staff, call out equipment) is done. - 3.
+Time worked shall be deducted from the prescribed on-call shift to determine the appropriate on-call pay. - C. Compensation.

-D. Compensation.

 An employee assigned on-call duty shall be compensated at a rate of \$2.25 per hour for a period when assigned to be on-call.
+Effective the first full pay period after unit ratification and Board of Supervisor approval the rate shall increase to \$3.00 per hour.